 They charge our sons based on a military law that has nothing to do with humanity.
 Their military law deprives us from defending ourselves from settler attacks that have been escalating.
 Our existance here is at threat.
-Israeli armed settlers can kill and attack us even in our homes and do whatever they want, and we are denied the right to defend ourselves.
+Israeli armed settlers can kill and attack us even in our homes and do whatever they want, and we are denied the right to defend ourselves.256

-Israel's military rule, has become a distinctive tool of domination against the Palestinian people.
-Under military orders, the Israeli military commander employs collective punishment measures under the pretext of 'security',
+Israel's military rule, has become a distinctive tool of domination against the Palestinian people.257 Under military orders, the Israeli military commander employs collective punishment measures under the pretext of 'security',

-Addameer Affidavit, Omar Mohammad Daoud, 24, resident of Beita, taken on 25 August 2021, on file with Al-Haq.
+254 Addameer Affidavit, Omar Mohammad Daoud, 24, resident of Beita, taken on 25 August 2021, on file with Al-Haq.

-Interview with Ahmad Awad Bani Shamsa, 50, resident of Beita, on 25 February 2022, on file with Al-Haq.
+255 Interview with Ahmad Awad Bani Shamsa, 50, resident of Beita, on 25 February 2022, on file with Al-Haq.

-In the immediate aftermath of the Nakba, Israel imposed military rule on some 150,000 Palestinians who remained within the Green Line, including internally displaced Palestinians.
+257 In the immediate aftermath of the Nakba, Israel imposed military rule on some 150,000 Palestinians who remained within the Green Line, including internally displaced Palestinians.
 In 1966, Israel lifted the martial law, believing that Palestinian citizens, who had been rendered second-class, had been adequately controlled.
 Noura Erakat, Justice for Some (Stanford University Press, 2019) 59.
 Upon its occupation of the OPT, Israel imposed a similar system to dominate protected Palestinian persons therein.

-Palestinian protesters in Beita holding a banner demanding the release of Shadi's body closing towns and institutions, issuing curfews, deportations, movement restrictions, prohibiting political activity and carrying out arbitrary arrests and administrative detentions.
-Such measures, violate Palestinians' civil and political rights, and deny Palestinians of their right to self-determination.
+closing towns and institutions, issuing curfews, deportations, movement restrictions, prohibiting political activity and carrying out arbitrary arrests and administrative detentions.258 Such measures, violate Palestinians' civil and political rights, and deny Palestinians of their right to self-determination.